debbieooo/Document-Management/README.md

 ### Functionalities

 Documents
-- Create documents
-- Update Document
-- Delete Document
-- Search for documents
+- Create, update and delete documents for registered users
+- Search for documents that are public, within the user role and owned by the user searching Each document defines access rights; the document defines which roles can access it.
+Also, each document specifies the date it was published.
+- Page control( Pagination ) available for user to navigate document list content

 Users
-- Create Users
-- Update Users
+- User can create accounts and update/ manage account on the application
-- Delete Users
+- Delete Users feature for the admininstrator of the app to control access to the application
-- Search for users
+- Search Users feature for the admininstrator of the app to control access to the application
+- Page control( Pagination ) available for user to navigate user list content

 Role
-- Create Roles( Admin and General Users)
+- Create Roles( Admin, Staff and General Users)
+- Staff users can view documents with role access that are created by their fellow staff
+- General users can view documents with role access that are created by their fellow genereal users

 ### Technologies
 The technologies used are: